sbargoti/pychetlabeller/README.md

 * The rectangle annotation toolbox has not been thoroughly tested - could have bugs.
 * Change brightness and contrast sliders to levels slider.
 Allows for much better control of the image contrast
-* Add ability to click and delete labels - currently need to find the label in the table and then press delete

 ## Bugs
 Please contact author to report bugs @ bargoti.suchet@gmail.com